Kalri (Bhimber District): Institutions and amenities

-Establishment of Army Public School (APS) at Kalri.
+Army Public School (APS)

 Considering the long-standing desire of the people of the area for better education of their children, particularly those retired and serving Army soldiers, Pakistan Army eventually approved establishment of an APS at Kalri, a central place with all weather accessibility to vast majority of people in the area.
 Its first academic session commenced in May 2014 from Play-Group to Fifth class.
 In view of overwhelming response of the locals, foundation stone for purpose-built School Campus was laid down in January 2015 being financed through various sources including donation of land/ funds by the locals.
 This is likely to serve as mile-stone for upcoming generation of the area.